Globidev/corewa-rs/README.md

 ```

 Instructions can be optionally preceded by **labels**.
 Labels are references to locations in your code.
-They can be used in parameters to help with offset computing and code readability.
+They can be used in parameters to help with offset computation and code readability.
 A label is declared as a colon (`:`) **suffixed** alphanumeric identifier, and referenced with its identifier **prefixed** by a colon.
 An infinite live loop could look like:
 ```